 Bury St Edmunds (or informally, just "Bury") is the third-largest population centre in Suffolk and was, until local government reorganisation in 1974, the administrative centre of West Suffolk.
 The town appears on John Speed's 1610 map as "Burye".

-The great Benedictine Abbey dominated the town and the surrounding area until the dissolution of the 1530s.
+A huge Benedictine Abbey dominated the town and the surrounding area until the dissolution of the 1530s.
 It had evidently not been a benevolent domination and the clerics were notorious for their extreme edicts and rapaciousness.
 Such was the resentment the abbey had generated locally that it was quickly destroyed for building material after dissolution.
-Extensive ruins still remain in the attractive riverside gardens.
-Nearby, St James church became St Edmund cathedral in 1914 and more recently had a stone tower added.
+Extensive ruins still remain in the attractive riverside gardens…

 Some details from "Suffolk Airfields in WW2" by Graham Smith.